 Our main focus was on the Gogunda tehsil of Udaipur district in southern Aravallis.
 Hence, grasslands of the area were studied extensively.
 Rock arts were also searched in the caves, overhang cliffs and sheltered places.
-Helps of local tribals taken to probe the remote areas.
+Help of local tribals was taken to probe the remote areas.
 First author, being a retired forest officer, used his contacts and skill to explore the potential sites in the deeper forest areas.

-Wherever a rock art traced, status and composition of the grassland around the site was studied.
-GPS used to know the co-ordinates of the sites and photographic evidences taken.
+Wherever a rock art was traced, the status and composition of the grassland around the site were studied.
+GPS was used to record the co-ordinates of the sites and photographic evidences were taken.